As Europe looks at corporate reporting, IFRS is in the spotlight, with global implications

 The questions raised are also of interest to those outside Europe, because a change in approach by the EU could have implications in other jurisdictions.

 Specifically, the EU is questioning endorsing IFRS without modifications, a change that raises doubt over the EU’s continuing commitment to global standards.
-All those with an interest in corporate reporting, including IFRS, have until 21 July to contribute their views.

 A key political driver for the questions asked in the fitness check is the EU’s sustainable finance agenda.
 Climate change commitments and international sustainable development goals have raised questions about the information that companies disclose to investors.